Have you ever thought about positive and negative reinforcement, and wondered what works better?

 Now, imagine you can make one of two choices: either eat the meal you are indifferent to or eat your favorite meal.

 Naturally, you will choose your favorite meal.
 This is because it’s more pleasurable, and therefore eating this meal floods your brain with more dopamine.
-You brain naturally seeks out the most pleasurable experience.
+Your brain naturally seeks out the most pleasurable experience.

-A pleasurable experience is more motivating, and creates a stronger neural pathway than avoiding a negative experience does.
+A pleasurable experience is more motivating and creates a stronger neural pathway than avoiding a negative experience does.
 This is why positive reinforcement works better than negative reinforcement and consequences.
-Especially, when you are looking to change a behaviour.
+Especially, when you are looking to change a behavior.

 Does Your Child Have ADHD?